 Serving possibilities for this syrup are endless!
 I enjoyed my Pumpkin Spice Coffee Syrup with cold brew coffee and almond milk (because the weather this fall in Nashville has been a little more reminiscent of summer, ahem…).
 But I think it would also be great with some espresso and cream if you can make that happen in your life, or just regular coffee.
 Or chai!
 Or heck, it could even be great drizzled over pancakes or ice cream.
 Pumpkin ice cream plus pumpkin spice coffee syrup??
 Ohhhh yes, please!
 (Now I’m starting to question the name of this recipe.)

 No matter how you serve it, this Pumpkin Spice Coffee Syrup is sure to make your fall a little tastier.
 Oh, and I did want to mention something real quick: I created this recipe as part of a recipe contest for Steviva.
+(If you want, you can find them on Facebook, Twitter, Google +, Pinterest, and Instagram.)
 I don’t have much experience cooking and baking with stevia products but it has been so fun experimenting with them.
 I totally understand though that dietary needs and preferences can vary, so I did include some other sweetener options in the recipe below… but check out Nectevia Original if you can–it’s a great blend of stevia and blue agave and has 1/4 the calories, carbs and sugars of regular agave, or table sugar.
 I was impressed with it!
 Hope you enjoy!!

 one year ago: Banana Espresso Chocolate Crumb Cake